-Personal Email Manager end-user functions in TRITON AP-EMAIL are hosted on an appliance and accessed through a Windows-based portal.
+Personal Email Manager end-user functions in Forcepoint Email Security are hosted on an appliance and accessed through a Windows-based portal.
 The end-user tool is configured and managed in the Email module management interface.

-The Email module is installed on a separate Windows machine.
+The Email Log Server is installed on a separate Windows machine.
 The Email Log Database requires an installation of Microsoft SQL Server.

-See a complete list of TRITON AP-EMAIL system requirements in the Websense Technical Library Deployment and Installation Center.
+Refer to the complete list of Forcepoint Email Security system requirements in the Forcepoint Technical Library Deployment and Installation Center.